Joel Hayward: 1991 Master's thesis

 Hayward's 1991 M.A. thesis was judged the best history thesis of his year and it won him the Sir James Hight Memorial Prize for "excellence" and the honour of wearing the Philip Ross May Gown at the graduation ceremony.
 The thesis was submitted in 1993 yet was unavailable for public study until 1999.
 When it became available, Hayward was accused of advancing arguments which gave credence to Holocaust deniers.
 In 2000, at the request of the New Zealand Jewish Council, the University of Canterbury convened a "Working Party" which issued a report admonishing the university for inadequately supervising Hayward's work.
 The report found that Hayward's thesis showed significant industry and no evidence of dishonesty but was "seriously flawed".
 Subsequent to the issuance of the Working Party's report, the university apologized to the New Zealand Jewish community.
 Hayward admitted inexperience and regret over his thesis.

 The thesis was embargoed for an unusually long period, and he requested its removal from the university library, which was denied.

 Academics, politicians, and community leaders, including Act MP Rodney Hide and Roger Kerr, petitioned to clear Hayward's name and decry University of Canterbury's handling of the thesis issue.

 Despite what transpired, Hayward clearly upholds the sound and accepted scholarly assessment of the Holocaust.
 In 2010 he described it as "one of history’s vilest crimes … involving the organised murder of millions of Jews" and in 2011 he similarly wrote: "The Holocaust of the Jews in the Second World War, one of history’s vilest crimes, involved the organised murder of six million Jews by Germans and others who considered themselves Christians or at least members of the Christian value system."
 Likewise, in his 2012 book, Warfare in the Quran, he criticised "the undoubted evils of Nazism".
 In a 2018 interview, he said: "I can’t help but conclude that humans are, by and large, rather unkind to each other and sometimes utterly hateful. … How else can we explain ordinary German soldiers and paramilitary people murdering six million Jewish civilians in history’s greatest atrocity?”
+In 2025, Hayward described the Holocaust as "history’s greatest single act of barbarism".